In this guide, we’re going to look at peer-to-peer loans from the perspective of the “investor” or “saver” (lender).

 There also P2P sites that specialise in lending to small businesses – Funding Circle is one example.

 Lending via a P2P platform is not like putting your money in a savings account.
-With peer-to-peer lending your money you invest is at risk so you need to decide whether you feel comfortable with this.
+With peer-to-peer lending, the money you invest is at risk so you need to decide whether you feel comfortable with this.
 Both of the firms mentioned above are regulated by the Financial Conduct Authority, however, your money is not covered by the Financial Services Compensation Scheme.

 Some P2P platforms have their own compensation fund to cover you if individual borrowers do default on their payments.
 This isn’t the same as the FSCS as doesn’t mean that your funds are guaranteed in the event of a larger scale problem.
 You can find out more about Ratesetter’s scheme the Provision fund, and Zopa’s Safeguard Fund.